 - After folding in the remaining roasted strawberries, flatten and cut the scone dough into eight triangles and then place in the freezer for 10 to 15 minutes to harden before separating the strawberry scones on the baking sheet.

-PALEO SCONES OPTION
+PALEO STRAWBERRY SCONES OPTION

 As I mentioned above, I tested these a bunch of different ways.
 To make an easy Paleo-friendly version, follow the written recipe with the following substitutions: